particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 **Starting at the end of 2024 there will be dwinding 3G service in New Zealand.
 By the end of 2025 there will be no 2G or 3G service.**

-The recommended models for New Zealand are the B Series SoM B524, Tracker SoM T524, and Tracker One ONE524, which support LTE Cat 1 with 2G/3G fallback and will continue to work in New Zealand on all three carriers.
+The recommended models for New Zealand are the B-Series SoM B524, Tracker SoM T524, and Tracker One ONE524, which support LTE Cat 1 with 2G/3G fallback and will continue to work in New Zealand on all three carriers.

 ### Canada

-The Electron and E Series use Rogers in Canada:
+The Electron and E-Series use Rogers in Canada:

 - 2G service on Rogers will end at the end of 2020.
 The Electron 2G will no longer operate after that date with the Particle SIM card.
 Since Bell Mobility and Tellus also will have decommissioned their 2G networks by then, there are few alternatives for 2G service in Canada.
 - 3G service on Rogers will end at the end of 2025.